ibuetler/p3s-log-aggregation/Tutorial.md

 - List of Count HTTP Methods
 - List of Count Statuscodes
 ```
-For Example a resulting Google Maps Point could look like this:
+For Example, a resulting Google Maps Point could look like this:

 ![screenshot](/media/challenge/png/Screenshot_Log_Task.png)

 Now, follows an explanation of how to extract each entry from the log file.
-In general you can divide this into several methods, which always return a dictionary with the key as IP address and the value is the searched entry from the log file.
+In general, you can divide this into several methods, which always return a dictionary with the key as IP address and the value is the searched entry from the log file.

 ### Find Timestamps